SnapXL/SnapX/packaging/flathub/README.md

 ## Important for developers

 After you're done with your changes, you should go into the root of this repository and run `./build.sh clean`.
 This will get rid of the builddir, flatpak bundles, repos, etc. This is needed because on my machine, all these nested directories makes your code editors very very unhappy.
-At least on VSCode. :3
+At least on VSCode.

 ## Note

-This repository is automatically managed by GitHub Actions.
-This includes: Go dependencies, commit SHAs.

-The "beta" flatpak with SnapX from git will never have a different ID. io.github.SnapXL.SnapX-beta is just a placeholder.
-To build the beta flatpak, simply replace any mentions of io.github.SnapXL.SnapX.yml to io.github.SnapXL.SnapX-beta.yml.
+The "beta" flatpak with SnapX from git will never have a different ID. `io.github.SnapXL.SnapX-beta` is just a placeholder.
+To build the beta flatpak, simply replace any mentions of `io.github.SnapXL.SnapX.yml` to `io.github.SnapXL.SnapX-beta.yml`.